EthyMoney/PiDeviceNet/README.md

 * PWM voltage regulators
 * Temperature and humidity sensors (DHT sesnors)
+* Belkin Wemo device support

 <br/>

 More devices and features that are coming soon:

+* IR transmitters and receivers
+* Motion sensors
+* Graphical user interface for Raspberry Pi
 * More LCD sizes and interface types
 * Button and switch input
-* Belkin Wemo device support
 * LED indication output
 * Speakers (good for alarms or notification tones)
 * Proximity sensors